mwagner86/cs50/Lecture1/Loops.md

 	- The Boolean expression is checked.
 		- If it evaluates to true, the body of the loop executes.
 		- If it evaluates to false, the body of the loop does not execute.
-	- The counter varialbe is incremented, and then the Boolean expression is checked again, etc.
+	- The counter variable is incremented, and then the Boolean expression is checked again, etc.

 ## Usecases for loops: